francesco-ascenzi/vdck/README.md

 ```
 import Vdck from 'vdck';
 ```
-or as a CommonJS module with:
+or as a CommonJS module:
 ```
 const Vdck = require('vdck');
 ```